-(Adapted from Fountain Step by Step reading Series by Mary Karooro Okurut)
+(Adapted from Fountain Step by Step reading Series by Mary Karooro Okurut) Composing and Performing Sketches in English or French

 - 1. Identify the beginning, middle and ending event in the story above. - 2.
 Identify the characters and choose a role you will act out. - 3.
 Identify the setting and create it. - 4.
 Rehearse your sketch with a speech/dialogue and imitate the animals and ogre in English or French and act it out before the audience. - 5.
 Identify the costumes and props that will make your acting interesting. - 6.
 Allow the audience to correct you so that you can improve. - 7.
 Which type of sketch is this you came up with?